Best Construction Estimating Software for Companies in 2025

 Get started with a free version of construction estimating software to visualize your construction process and learn about trendy market job costs.

 Procore is a comprehensive construction management platform that helps users handle bidding, track financials, manage documents, and collaborate across contractor teams.
-From what I’ve gathered through G2 reviews, it’s widely used to speed up project timelines and make more accurate, cost-effective estimates.

 One feature that I see getting a lot of praise is workflow integration.
-Many G2 reviewers value how Procore brings together multiple project functions—like accounting, scheduling, and documentation—into a centralized system.
+Many G2 reviewers value how Procore brings together multiple project functions — like accounting, scheduling, and documentation — into a centralized system.
 According to feedback I gathered from users, this has been especially helpful for teams juggling multiple software tools.

 A commonly appreciated element is the ability to manage submittals, drawings, and change orders in one place.
 G2 reviewers frequently mention that this centralization improves communication between internal teams, clients, and contractors.
 I’ve also seen strong feedback about the mobile app, which many users say is as intuitive as the desktop version and helps them manage projects on the go.